scientific-python/blog.scientific-python.org/content/posts/networkx/vf2pp/graph-iso-vf2pp/index.md

     7: "purple",
     8: "yellow",
 }

-nx.set_node_attributes(H, H_nattrs, name="color")
+nx.set_node_attributes(H, H_node_attributes, name="color")

-res = nx.vf2pp_is_isomorphic(G1, G2, node_label="label")
+res = nx.vf2pp_is_isomorphic(G, H, node_label="color")
 # res: True

-res = nx.vf2pp_isomorphism(G1, G2, node_label="label")
+res = nx.vf2pp_isomorphism(G, H, node_label="color")
 # res: {1: "a", 2: "h", 3: "d", 4: "i", 5: "g", 6: "b", 7: "j", 8: "c"}

+res = list(nx.vf2pp_all_isomorphisms(G, H, node_label="color"))
+# res: {1: "a", 2: "h", 3: "d", 4: "i", 5: "g", 6: "b", 7: "j", 8: "c"}
 ```

 Notice how in the first case, our solver may return a different mapping every time, since the absence of labels results in nodes that can map to more than one others.
 For example, node 1 can map to both a and h, since the graph is symmetrical.
 On the second case though, the existence of a single, unique label per node imposes that there's only one match for each node, so the mapping returned is deterministic.
+This is easily observed from
+output of `list(nx.vf2pp_all_isomorphisms)` which, in the first case, returns all possible mappings while in the latter, returns a single, unique isomorphic mapping.